 3. Is 18 years or older and not currently enrolled in high school.
 Students under 18 should contact the Admissions Office for special admissions programs and requirements.

 4. Is a U.S. citizen or eligible non-citizen.

 Admission to UNM Gallup does not necessarily mean acceptance into specific degree programs.
-For information on admission to Associate of Arts, Associate of Science, and Associate of Applied Science degrees see pages 14.

 To apply to UNM Gallup, submit a completed admission form.
 If you are applying for admission to a degree (AA/AS/AAS) program, you must also submit: